Turkey's opposition unsure on embracing pro-Kurdish party

 Turkey's Constitutional Court is hearing a case aimed at closing the HDP over alleged ties to Kurdish militants, which the party denies.
 In campaigning, Erdogan will likely play up alleged links and the HDP's opposition role, analysts say.

-The timing of a verdict was unclear, but the court rejected a HDP request to delay a ruling until after the elections.
+The timing of a verdict was unclear, but the court rejected an HDP request to delay a ruling until after the elections.
 It has already frozen the party's bank accounts.

 The second official, who was not authorised to speak on the record, said some Kurdish voters would not back the opposition alliance due to IYI's involvement.

-(Additional reporting by Ali Kucukgocmen; Editing by Jonathan Spicer and Alexandra Hudson)
+(Additional reporting by Ali Kucukgocmen; Editing by Jonathan Spicer, Alexandra Hudson and Mark Porter)

 ((daren.butler@tr.com; +90-212-350 7053; Reuters Messaging: daren.butler.thomsonreuters.com@reuters.net))